mateusfreira/nun-db/README.md

 # Freira DB

-## Expirementation Repository (I do not recoment it for production YET)
+## Expirementation Repository (I do not recommend it for production YET)

 ## What is Freira DB